2026 Agenda

 Gerben Hieminga

-- How do banks evaluate risk for multi-fuel strategies?
+- How to evaluate risk for multi-fuel strategies?
+What triggers FID for green fuel projects?

 Coffee break and in-house workshop with the Argus experts